trevrobb/Exercise-01c-Export-from-Twine/README.md

 Exercise for MSCH-C220

+A demonstration of this exercise is available at [https://youtu.be/7xsLqfCRx54](https://youtu.be/7xsLqfCRx54)

 This exercise will set up Twine to be able to export a version of an interactive fiction game that could be used in a Python game engine.

 Begin by Forking this repository.
 Check that it has been forked successfully; the repository should now read [your username]/Exercise-01c-Export-from-Twine